amasky/fine-tuning-cnn/README.md

 https://github.com/masaki-y/Deep-Learning-with-Chainer/blob/master/Chainer-Fine-Tuning.ipynb

 ## Dependencies
-Python 2.7, Chainer 1.5, Jupyter, matplotlib, progressbar2
+Python 2.7 or 3.5, cython, Chainer (v1.5), Jupyter, matplotlib, progressbar2
 If you don't have these python packages, I recommend you install them by 'pip install'.

 ## Usage